-- Factors that may affect NWB Bank's ability to fulfil its obligations under Notes issued under the Programme; - Risks related to the market for the Notes: - Factors which are material for the purpose of assessing the market risks associated with Notes issued under the Programme; - Risks related to the structure of a particular issue of Notes; and - Risks related to Notes generally.
+- Factors that may affect NWB Bank's ability to fulfill its obligations under Notes issued under the Program; - Risks related to the market for the Notes; - Factors which are material for the purpose of assessing the market risks associated with Notes issued under the Program; - Risks related to the structure of a particular issue of Notes; and - Risks related to Notes generally.

-Key characteristics of the Programme and the Notes
+Key characteristics of the Program and the Notes

-Description Debt Issuance Programme

-Issuer Nederlandse Waterschapsbank N.V.

-Programme The Issuer may, subject to compliance with all relevant laws, regulations and directives, from time to time issue Notes under the Programme denominated in any currency (including Euro) as may be agreed between the Issuer and the relevant Dealer.
-The aggregate principal amount, any interest rate or interest calculation, the issue price and any other terms and conditions contained herein with respect to each Series (as defined below) of Notes will be determined at the time of issuance and set forth in the applicable final terms (the 'Final herein) outstanding at any time.
-The Issuer may increase the amount of the Programme in accordance with the terms of the programme agreement dated 3 May 2011 (as further amended and/or supplemented and/or restated from time to time, the
+Description Debt Issuance Program Issuer Nederlandse Waterschapsbank N.V.
+Program The Issuer may, subject to compliance with all relevant laws, regulations and directives, from time to time issue Notes under the Program denominated in any currency (including Euro) as may be agreed between the Issuer and the relevant Dealer.
+The aggregate principal amount, any interest rate or interest calculation, the issue price and any other terms and conditions contained herein with respect to each Series (as defined below) of Notes will be determined at the time of issuance and set forth in the applicable final terms (the 'Final Terms').
+Size Up to €50,000,000,000 aggregate principal amount of Notes (or its equivalent in other currencies calculated as described herein) outstanding at any time.
+The Issuer may increase the amount of the Program in accordance with the terms of the program agreement dated 7 October 2011 (as further amended and/or supplemented and/or restated from time to time, the 'Program Agreement').
+Joint-Arrangers Merrill Lynch International The Royal Bank of Scotland plc Dealers ABN AMRO Bank N.V.
+Barclays Bank PLC BNP Paribas Citigroup Global Markets Limited Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
+(Rabobank International) Credit Suisse Securities (Europe) Limited Daiwa Capital Markets Europe Limited Deutsche Bank AG, London Branch HSBC Bank plc ING Bank N.V.
+J.P.
+Morgan Securities Ltd. Landesbank Baden-Württemberg

-Terms').